docker/cli/docs/reference/commandline/build.md

  [...]
 ```

-To enable experimental mode, users need to restart the docker daemon with the
+To enable experimental mode, users need to restart the Docker daemon with the
 experimental flag enabled.

-#### Enable Docker experimental
+#### Enable experimental features

 To enable experimental features, you need to start the Docker daemon with
 `--experimental` flag.
 You can also enable the daemon flag via